Correspondences, Ultraproducts and Model Theory: Introduction

 \subsection{Acknowledgements}

 The authors are indebted to Hiroshi Ando for discussions on the Ocneanu ultraproduct and the main results in \cite{AH}.
 We would also like to thank Vern Paulsen who encouraged the second author to look at the model theory of correspondences and both Jesse Peterson and David Sherman for interesting initial conversations.
 We thank Chris Schafhauser and Gabor Szabo for useful remarks on an earlier version of this manuscript.
+The first author would like to thank the Institut Henri Poincar\' e for their hospitality during the trimester on model theory, valued fields, and combinatorics where some of this work took place.
+Finally, we would like to thank the anonymous referee for pointing out several errors in the manuscript, and for making many suggestions which improved the exposition.